thedrpepper7/assessment_/README.md

-cookies not working as intended stickyheader pops up without being on screen due to overflow at the bottom styling to the content on contact page and mobile screen adjustments
+cookies not working as intended stickyheader pops up without being on screen due to overflow at the bottom styling to the content on contact page and mobile screen adjustments posted by netmatters has weird logo on third

 i dont know if i added this - config.php